stadium-software/repeater-datagrid/README.md

 ![](images/PageControls.png)

-Add controls that match the FilterData dataset as described above.
+Add controls that match the FilterData dataset in the example as described [above](#filterdatadataset-type).

 ### Main Container
 1. Drag a *Container* control to the page